rgyoung6/DBTCShiny/README.md

 seq_BLAST() - Search fasta files of unknown sequences against a BLAST formatted database.

 ### Input
-Provide a location for the BLAST database you would like to use by selecting a file in the target directory.
+Provide a location for the BLAST database you would like to use by selecting a file in the target directory (This can be a built database using the make_BLAST_DB() function or a preformatted [NCBI BLAST database](https://www.ncbi.nlm.nih.gov/books/NBK62345/#blast_ftp_site.The_blastdb_subdirectory)).
 Then provide the location of the query sequence files by indicating a file in a directory that contains the fasta files.
 Provide the path for the blast+ blastn program.
-Finally, provide the minimum query sequence length to BLAST (Default = 100), the depth of the BLAST returned results (default = 250), and finally the number of cores to process the function (default = 1, Windows implementation will only accept this value as 1).
+Finally, provide the minimum query sequence length to BLAST (Default = 100), the depth of the BLAST returned results (default = 200), and finally the number of cores to process the function (default = 1, Windows implementation can only use a single core and will default to this value when running on Windows).

 ### Arguments
 - <strong>databasePath -</strong> The location of a file in a directory where the desired BLAST database is located.